 Baque Mulher Lisboa

-Baque Mulher Lisboa is a maracatu group made up of women, which will also take part in Lisbon Carnival with a parade.
+Baque Mulher Lisboa is a maracatu group made up of women, which – possibly – will also take part in the Lisbon Carnival through a parade.
+“Possibly” because they are trying to raise funds to do so.

 Address: to be announced soon